Categories

 The Benefits of a Mobility Scooter

 Gone are the days when mobility scooters were considered to be the prerogative of the elderly.
 Today, many younger people with mobility issues, including single parents and kids, see the benefits of this convenient method of transport.
-Whether you want to go shopping, visit the local park, or go on a on holiday, a mobility scooter will give you much-needed independence and mobility.
+Whether you want to go shopping, visit the local park, or go on a holiday, a mobility scooter will give you much-needed independence and mobility.
 There are many benefits to using a mobility scooter:

-Travelling and holidays
+1. Travelling and holidays

-If you love travelling, but are increasingly, or temporarily, struggling with your mobility, taking a mobility scooter along on holiday will give you or your child a new lease of life.
-Whether you and your family enjoy going to countryside or the beach, with a scooter at hand, you will never feel fatigued or left out on single parent holidays.
+If you love travelling but are increasingly, or temporarily, struggling with your mobility, taking a mobility scooter along on holiday will give you or your child a new lease on life.
+Whether you and your family enjoy going to the countryside or the beach, with a scooter at hand, you will never feel fatigued or left out on single parent holidays.
 Most models can be dismantled or folded to fit into a car boot as small as a hatchback, so transport should not be an issue.

 If you are planning to fly, all you need to do is notify the airline that you will be taking your scooter along.
-Naturally, make sure to check whether your model fits into the hold as there may be weight and size restrictions.
+Naturally, make sure to check whether your model fits into the hold, as there may be weight and size restrictions.
 You can also inform the airline if you or your child need special assistance to improve your holiday experience.
 It’s no different to flying with a wheelchair, just slightly cooler!

-Comfort and confidence
+2. Comfort and confidence

-Life can be hard enough when you suffer from a condition that impacts on your mobility.
+Life can be hard enough when you suffer from a condition that impacts your mobility.
 You surely don’t want to add to that by unnecessarily straining joints or muscles, especially if this causes you pain or discomfort.
 Exercise is a great way to improve mobility, but it has to be specific to an individual’s abilities.

-A mobility scooter will not only bring new physical relief and comfort to your life, it will also increase your confidence.
-Where you might have been worried that you could not keep up with your kids, you can now rest assured that you can keep up with their skipping or even running to school – you can even carry their bags now.
-Best of all, you won’t be exhausted after a short trip out, and can be there for your kids when you return home.
+A mobility scooter will not only bring new physical relief and comfort to your life; it will also increase your confidence.
+Where you might have been worried that you could not keep up with your kids, you can now rest assured that you can keep up with their skipping or even running to school—you can even carry their bags now.
+Best of all, you won’t be exhausted after a short trip out and can be there for your kids when you return home.

 girl with mobility problems

-Speed and all-terrain
+4. Speed and all-terrain

 Conventional mobility scooters can travel between 4 and 8 miles per hour depending on battery life.
 This is perfect for parents and older kids who aren’t able to move freely or walk unassisted.
-If your kids are very active, and you want to be able to keep up with them, a mobility scooter that performs at the upper end of that range, is a pretty cool way to travel.
-Families who enjoy long walks, can now do so together.
+If your kids are very active, and you want to be able to keep up with them, a mobility scooter that performs at the upper end of that range is a pretty cool way to travel.
+Families who enjoy long walks can now do so together.
 Some scooters even master off-road terrain, so a day out in the countryside or at the beach with your kids is no longer off the cards for single parents with mobility issues.

-Affordability
+5. Affordability

-Contrary to what you have might have heard, mobility scooters are very much affordable.
+Contrary to what you might have heard, mobility scooters are very much affordable.
 In fact, they are generally cheaper than electric wheelchairs.
-And it is such a worthwhile investment if you, or your child, struggle to get around on foot: A scooter will improve your quality of life, and give you or your kid flexibility and independence, which is a necessity when you are a single parent.
+And it is such a worthwhile investment if you, or your child, struggle to get around on foot: A scooter will improve your quality of life and give you or your kid flexibility and independence, which is a necessity when you are a single parent.

-Having said that, if you don’t want to or cannot afford to buy, you can hire one for a reasonably monthly fee.
+Having said that, if you don’t want to or cannot afford to buy, you can hire one for a reasonable monthly fee.
 Hiring a mobility scooter also means that you are covered for maintenance and repairs, so you do not have to worry about unexpected fees should it break down.

 lady in mobility scooter

-Mobility scooters for kids
+6. Mobility scooters for kids

 Nothing is worse than seeing your kids suffer, be it because they are in pain or because they cannot join in any of their friends’ or family’s activities.
 If you have assessed that your child would benefit from owning a mobility scooter, you need to check the rules.
-If you are buying a class 3 scooter, for example, your child needs to be 14 or over.
+If you are buying a Class 3 scooter, for example, your child needs to be 14 or over.
 The purpose of class 2 and class 3 scooters is very different.
-Generally speaking, class 3 scooters are larger and more robust, and for outdoor use on pavements and roads, whilst class 2 scooters are lightweight, indoor scooters with more basic controls.
+Generally speaking, Class 3 scooters are larger and more robust and for outdoor use on pavements and roads, whilst Class 2 scooters are lightweight indoor scooters with more basic controls.
 Naturally, the age limit is there to ensure that the people driving are safe and responsible when out on the roads or pavement.

-Ease of use
+7. Ease of use

 Subscribe to our Blog